oasisprotocol/docs/docs/operators/run-your-node/ias-proxy.md

-# Run an IAS Proxy
+# IAS Proxy

 This guide will cover setting up an [Intel Attestation Service (IAS)](https://software.intel.com/content/www/us/en/develop/download/intel-sgx-intel-epid-provisioning-and-attestation-services.html) Proxy node for the Oasis Network.
 This guide assumes some basic knowledge on the use of command line tools.

 ## Prerequisites

 Before following this guide, make sure you've followed the [Prerequisites](prerequisites) section and have the Oasis Node binary installed on your system.
 The IAS Proxy connects to an Oasis Node, so make sure you have a running node first.
-For more details, see the instructions on how to [Run a Non-validator Node](run-non-validator.md#configuration).
+For more details, see the instructions on how to [Run a Non-validator Node](non-validator-node.md#configuration).

 ### Obtaining IAS Service Provider ID (SPID) and API Key